Undergraduate Education Resources

 The mission of the School of Engineering is to produce intellectual leaders, entrepreneurs, and innovators by recruiting the best students and providing them a top-notch education; deliver scholarship of the highest caliber, published in the most visible venues, addressing important societal problems, and be a leader in entrepreneurship and innovation, in Tennessee, the U.S., and globally.
 Key resources in the School of Engineering include the Dean’s Office and the Office of Academic Services.

-Student Access Services (SAS) reviews and manages requests from students regarding academic accommodations.
-All students who request reasonable accommodations due to a medical, psychological, or disability impairment must submit full and current documentation to SAS.
+Student Access (SA) reviews and manages requests from students regarding academic accommodations.
+All students who request reasonable accommodations due to a medical, psychological, or disability impairment must submit full and current documentation to SA.

 At Vanderbilt Tutoring Services, you have the opportunity to meet individually with a talented staff of tutors who will help you enhance your academic performance through the power of collaborative learning.